zihanye96/Genetic_Algorithm/README.md

 Lastly, the select() function uses the modular functions written earlier and implements the genetic algorithm as follows:

 1. Generate an initial list of p sequences using the function generate().
-Since this sequence is a binary encoding representing whether or not to include a covariate in the model, one suggested way to do this is to choose p such that $C \leq P \leq 2C$, where c is the length of each sequence.
-We decided to make $P = ceiling(\frac{1.5 \times C}{2}) \times 2$, which ensures that it's an even number between $C$ and $2C$.
+Since this sequence is a binary encoding representing whether or not to include a covariate in the model, one suggested way to do this is to choose p such that p is between c and 2c, where c is the length of each sequence.
+We decided to make p equal to two times the ceiling of (1.5*c)/2, which ensures that p is an even number between C and 2C.

-Then, run steps 2-5 until the absolute value of the difference between the objective criterion score of the current iteration and the objective criterion score of the previous iteration is less than $10^{-4}$ (absolute convergence) or if the algorithm has run for over 100 iterations.
+Then, run steps 2-5 until the absolute value of the difference between the objective criterion score of the current iteration and the objective criterion score of the previous iteration is less than .0001 (absolute convergence) or if the algorithm has run for over 100 iterations.

-2. Select $\frac{p}{2}$ pairs of parents to do genetic operations on using the select() function.
+2. Select p/2 pairs of parents to do genetic operations on using the select() function.

-3. Use crossover() to create a pair of children for each of then $\frac{p}{2}$ pairs of parents.
+3. Use crossover() to create a pair of children for each of the p/2 pairs of parents.

-4. Use mutate() to mutate each of the $p$ children sequences.
+4. Use mutate() to mutate each of the p children sequences.

-5. Fit the models corresponding to each of the $p$ mutated sequences and return the best model along with its objective criterion score using choose().
+5. Fit the models corresponding to each of the p mutated sequences and return the best model along with its objective criterion score using choose().

 6. Once the algorithm converges, return the model with the best objective criterion score from the final iteration of the algorithm, and that will be the model that is selected by the genetic algorithm.